ROBOT-WSC/RGC-SLAM/README.md

 ```
 ## Acknowledgements

-We thank the authors of the [FastGICP](https://github.com/SMRT-AIST/fast_gicp) and [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) open-source packages:
+We thank the authors of the [FastGICP](https://github.com/SMRT-AIST/fast_gicp) and [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) open-source packages.

-Kenji Koide, Masashi Yokozuka, Shuji Oishi, and Atsuhiko Banno, “Voxelized GICP for Fast and Accurate 3D Point Cloud Registration,” in _IEEE International Conference on Robotics and Automation (ICRA)_, IEEE, 2021, pp. 11 054–11 059.